omega-800/ost-vpn-proposal/main.typ

 essential to ensure genuine openness, mutual learning, and innovation.
 In addition, sovereignty, data security, and inclusion should be key priorities.
-Educational institutions are key in providing information in a neutral and non-discriminatory manner, thereby establishing a standart for @oer, open research and the free exchange of information @BOSB.
+Educational institutions are key in providing information in a neutral and non-discriminatory manner, thereby establishing a standard for #g("OER"), open research and the free exchange of information @BOSB.
 This responsibility can only be fulfilled when accessibility for all is guaranteed through the implementation of FOSS @Hartwagner.